-As an experienced Systemic Psychotherapist for over 20 years, I was initially skeptical about this therapeutic approach.
+As an experienced Systemic Psychotherapist for over 20 years, I was initially sceptical about this therapeutic approach.
 EMDR sounded magical and too good to be true!
 Fortunately, a colleague convinced me to begin my training in 2011.
-I have found it to be an effective treatment to reduce the distressing impact of traumatic memories such as sexual assault, serious accidents, medical interventions, witnessing domestic violence, experiencing neglect or suffering the impact of separation and loss.
+I have found it to be an effective treatment to reduce the distressing impact of traumatic memories such as sexual assault, serious accidents, medical interventions, witnessing domestic violence and parental mental illness, experiencing neglect or suffering the impact of separation and loss.

 It was originally developed in the 1980’s by Dr Francine Schapiro, a Senior Research Fellow at the Mental Research Institute in San Francisco.
 EMDR can effectively heal a range of difficulties including post traumatic stress, anxiety, panic attacks, depression, sleep difficulties and complicated grief reactions.

 Most of the time your body routinely manages new information and experiences without you being aware of it.
 However, when something out of the ordinary occurs and you are traumatised by an overwhelming event (e.g. a car accident) or by being repeatedly subjected to distress (e.g. childhood neglect), your natural coping mechanism can become overloaded.
 This overloading can result in disturbing experiences remaining frozen in your brain or being "unprocessed".

 Such unprocessed memories and feelings are stored in the limbic system of your brain in a "raw" and emotional form, rather than in a verbal “story” mode.
 This limbic system maintains traumatic memories in an isolated memory network that is associated with emotions and physical sensations, and which are disconnected from the brain’s cortex where we use language to store memories.
 The limbic system’s traumatic memories can be continually triggered when you experience events similar to the difficult experiences you have been through.